ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/tls/index.md

     email: julian@example.com
 ```

-$productName$ will now request a certificate from the CA and store it in a secret
+Emissary will now request a certificate from the CA and store it in a secret
 in the same namespace as the `Host`.

 ### Bring your own certificate

-For both $AESproductName$ and $OSSproductName$, the `Host` can read a
+For both Ambassador Edge Stack and Emissary, the `Host` can read a
 certificate from a Kubernetes secret and use that certificate to terminate TLS
 on a domain.

-The following will configure $productName$ to grab a certificate from a secret
+The following will configure Emissary to grab a certificate from a secret
 named `host-secret` and use that secret for terminating TLS on the
 `host.example.com` domain: